AKSW/limbo-project/draw/README.md

 `settings.json` - the settings for the diagram

+Please note that the script applies a minimization function to determine the optimal parameters for visualization.
+It either terminates after convergence or 10000 iterations.
+In case you are generating a diagram for the entire LOD cloud, this may take a couple of hours.

 ## Supplementary files
 `stat` - folder to store example SPARQL queries that explore statistics from LIMBO datasets `mcloud-bubble`- metadata catalog of the mcloud, that was added to the public https://lod-cloud.net/lod-data.json to form `data.json`

 ## Up to date source files
 This project was taken from the lod-cloud-draw project.
-In case you want to build this project from up to date sources, please go to https://github.com/lod-cloud/lod-cloud-draw.
-Build the project with
+In case you want to build this project from up to date sources, please go to https://github.com/lod-cloud/lod-cloud-draw to build you binaries from fresh sources.

-`cargo build --release`

-Add your files <data.json>, <settings.json> and <output.svg> to the subfolder target/release to run the script.